slurmulon/virtual-web-dev/README.md

 Virtual Web Development shares many concepts and paradigms with [Service Virtualization](https://smartbear.com/learn/software-testing/what-is-service-virtualization/) and can be viewed as an extension of it.

-However VWD is a hybrid ecosystem because it concerns itself with more than just services.
-It also defines guidelines for the developer environment and expects a proxy service for transparently unifying both mock and real data.
+However VWD is a hybrid ecosystem because it concerns itself with more than just application services.
+It also defines guidelines for the developer environment and expects a hybrid proxy service for transparently unifying both mock and real data.

 Because VWD shares so much with Service Virtualization, it naturally takes inspiration from both **Test-Driven Development (TDD)** and **Behavior-Driven Development (BDD)**, both of which are based on mockist principles.